StarlinKorn/SQL-Code/README.md

 # SQL-Code

-I will store all code or documents related to SQL in this repository
+I will store all code or documents related to SQL during I learning in this repository